sfc-gh-gcharriere/workshops/cortex_analyst/README.md

 ## Quick Start Guide

 ### For Instructors
-1. Review all three session files for detailed content and timing
+1. Review all four session files for detailed content and timing
 2. Ensure all participants have Snowflake trial accounts created
 3. Prepare the sample CSV files for distribution
 4. Test the semantic model before the workshop